-7. Where can you complete the required Observation Day?
+8. Where can you complete the required Observation Day?

 Contact a therapy clinic, hospital, or skilled nursing facilities in your local community.
 Ask the secretary of the PT department if you can observe a physical therapist for a day as a prospective PTA student.
-One day of observation is required.

-8. Is Financial Aid available?
+9. Is Financial Aid available?